-It is clear that the answer to all these questions is a NO. On the other hand, there is a definite possibility of fraud prior to the elections by both leading candidates, Ghani and Abdullah, and prior to the elections by filling of ballot boxes or through a biometric server or through the manipulation of numbers, where in this case, the situation would be far worse than imagined.
-Hence, in such a case, no party would accept the outcome which will eventually lead to a serious confrontation among different parties, leading the future of the country to danger and ultimately to a civil war.
+The answer to all these questions is a NO. On the other hand, there is a definite possibility of fraud before the elections by both leading candidates, Ghani and Abdullah, and before the elections by filling of ballot boxes or through a biometric server or the manipulation of numbers, wherein this case, the situation would be far worse than imagined.
+Hence, no party would accept the outcome in such a case, which will eventually lead to a serious confrontation among different parties, leading the future of the country to danger and ultimately to a civil war.
 This will initiate severe regional instability, where its effects will undoubtedly touch the world.

-So, considering the very fragile and warlike situation in Afghanistan, the challenges ahead and the situation in the region, we can conclude that the outcome of this election will be nagative for democracy and for Afghans and will add to their problems in the future.
+So, considering the very fragile and warlike situation in Afghanistan, the challenges ahead, and the situation in the region, we can conclude that the outcome of this election will be negative for democracy and Afghans and will add to their problems in the future.
 It would then lead Afghanistan into an uncontrollable crisis.
-On the other hand, formation of such a weak government would be a betrayal to the people of Afghanistan and be a reason to place the international community in a challenging position.
-Therefore, before it’s too late, it is best to find a genuine solution and seek a reasonable solution.
+But, on the other hand, the formation of such a weak government would be a betrayal to the people of Afghanistan and be a reason to place the international community in a challenging position.
+Therefore, before it’s too late, finding a genuine solution and seeking a reasonable solution is best.